 Watch this video to hear more of Shannon and Leah’s story:

-Through our partnership with the Kansas Department for Children and Families, KVC Kansas helped safely reunite 1,030 Kansas children in foster care with their 635 families last year.
+Through our partnership with the Kansas Department for Children and Families, KVC Kansas helped safely reunite 1,030 children in Kansas foster care with their 635 families last year.
 We also prevented thousands of children from entering foster care by providing family preservation services.
 We are proud to play a role in strengthening Kansas families and coming alongside them during their time of crisis.
 We applaud the hardworking families that have achieved reunification or are currently working toward it.
 Learn more about our reintegration, watch more success story videos or read how KVC has helped strengthen families in multiple states.

 KVC is dedicated to strengthening all types of families.
 Download this free offer to improve your parenting skills!